 Drinks are also very important in setting the mood and tone for your event.
 Jell-O shots and hard liquor will send a different message than champagne and wine.
 Wine and beer are generally safe choices for corporate events.
 Liquor can be tricky depending on the intention of the event, but we love to stick with wine.
 You can find bottles cheaply and in bulk and wine is easy to pair with h’orderves and entrees.
 The most unique part about wine is that you can personalize wines for any occasion to make it more special.

-Start planning a corporate event today!
+Start your company party planning today!